luckyfrappe/constructly-hub/TESTING.md

 ### User Stories

-## User Stories – Acceptance Testing Summary

 Below is a summary confirming that each user story was manually tested across desktop and mobile devices.
-Screenshots will be added in the placeholders provided.

----

-### Story 1: Guest Access & Restricted Features (#1)
+**Story 1: Guest Access & Restricted Features**

 **Test Summary:**
 The platform was tested as an unauthenticated guest.
 Navigation from the landing page to the subcontractors list works, and all restricted features (bidding, creating projects, creating companies) are hidden.
 No authentication-only buttons appear.